Changer la langue ici !

 My research is currently focused on the following themes:

-The PhD thesis made me develop many research interests, among which classification issues, generalized linear models and survival analysis.
-I have been particularly interested in Classification and Regression Trees (CART algorithm), and ensemble methods (e.g. Random Forests so as to improve robustness).
+As scientific director of the Research project DIALog (Digital Insurance and Long term risks) with Katrien Antonio, I currently focus on statistical learning and corresponding developments to deal with typical insurance data.
+In the past, my PhD thesis made me develop many research interests, among which classification issues, generalized linear models and survival analysis.
+I have been particularly interested in Classification and Regression Trees (CART algorithm), and ensemble methods (e.g. Random Forests).

 Considering Generalized Linear Models was straightforward to make comparisons, as an extension to classical regression techniques which enables to specify some different link functions in order to model various response variables.
-I personnally used the logistic link to model surrender/lapse behaviours, and compared this method with other classification algorithms in a discriminant analysis perspective (see publications below).
+I personnally used the logistic link to model surrender/lapse behaviours, and compared this method with other classification algorithms in a discriminant analysis perspective.

 Concerning Survival Analysis, I performed some studies using the famous proportional hazards model by Cox (1972), but also used other intensity models like Weibull or the Accelerated (respectively Decelerated) Failure Time model.
-I compared this famous models to competing risks models, an adequate framework to study endpoints (contract lifetime) in life insurance.
-A natural extension, still under study, concerns how to deal with censored data in nonparametric regression techniques such as regression trees.
+I compared these models to competing risks models, an adequate framework to study endpoints (contract lifetime) in life insurance.
+A natural extension concerns how to deal with censored/truncated data in nonparametric regression techniques such as regression trees.

 I would like to thank again my co-authors for these works together.